K-Veschgini/jsonjet/docs/jet/statements/flush.md

 ## Description

-The `flush` statement removes all data from a specified stream.
-This operation clears the stream's internal buffers but keeps the stream itself intact.
+This statement removes all buffered data from a stream while preserving the stream structure.
+The operation clears internal buffers but maintains active flows and subscriptions.

 ## Parameters